microsoft/onnxruntime-extensions/docs/custom_text_ops.md

 |BertTokenizer| Under development |
 |XLNetTokenizer| Under development |

 ## Auxiliary String Operator

 [TODO: Add existing operators]

 ### <a name="StringSlice"></a><a name="StringSlice">**StringSlice**</a>

 Do the slice operation to each string element in input tensor.
 Similar to string slice in python

 ```python
 a = "abcdef"
 b = a[1:2]
 c = a[3:1:-1]
 ```

 #### Inputs

 ***data: tensor(string)***

-<dd>String tensor to extract slices from.</dd>
+String tensor to extract slices from.

 ***starts: tensor(int64/int32)***

-<dd>The tensor of starting indices of corresponding string in data, which has same dimension of data.</dd>
+The tensor of starting indices of corresponding string in data, which has same dimension of data.

 ***ends: tensor(int64/int32)***

-<dd>The tensor of ending indices of corresponding string in data, which has same dimension of data.</dd>
+The tensor of ending indices of corresponding string in data, which has same dimension of data.

 ***steps(optional): tensor(int64/int32)***

-<dd>The tensor of slice step of corresponding string in data, which has same dimension of data.If steps is empty tensor, we will use default value 1 for each string</dd>
+The tensor of slice step of corresponding string in data, which has same dimension of data.If steps is empty tensor, we will use default value 1 for each string

 #### Outputs

 ***output: tensor(string)***

-<dd>Sliced data tensor.</dd>
+Sliced data tensor.

 #### Examples